Román González (boxer): Inactivity

 Weeks after the fight, González stated that he was planning to continue his career.
 Teiken Promotions was said to be looking to arrange a fight against WBA champion Kal Yafai.
 Yafai replied to reports that González wanted to fight him by replying, "Happy days, I’ve wanted González for a long time," although he would have to get past his mandatory fight first.
 González spoke out regarding challenging Yafai after being ranked # 2 by the WBA, "It is a blessing to know that the WBA has placed me at number 2 in the rankings.
 I am grateful to [WBA President] Gilberto Mendoza for this opportunity."
-González didn't rule out fighting WBO champion Naoya Inoue, stating his next fight could be as soon as February.
 González wished to take up an interim fight, before challenging for a world title.
 He said, "I am never going to [enter the Yafai] fight in bad condition.
 I take good care of myself, that's why I think I need a preparation fight."
 After being trained by Japanese coach Sendai Tanaka in his last fight, González made his intentions clear that he wanted to work with Félix Trinidad's father and ex trainer Don Felix.
 Fellow countryman and former two-weight world champion Rosendo Álvarez advised González to return to flyweight, stating it would be too much for him to remain at super flyweight and even more dangerous to move up to bantamweight.
 According to Tom Loeffler on 22 November it was believed that González would make his ring return around April or May 2018, possibly on the undercard of a Gennady Golvokin fight.
 Loeffler also stated that González would not be part of the planned SuperFly 2 card.